 1) Was I prepared enough at the start?

 Did you arrive in time, with confidence and with the right amount of preparation to achieve your goals?
 Simply turning up with a suite of questions isn’t enough these days.
-You have to have your reviews of their business, their problems, their needs and the individual buyer’s profile as the basics before you start.
+You must have your reviews of their business, their problems, their needs, and the individual buyer’s profile as the basics before you start.
+Did you go into this encounter with the right sales mindset and mentality for success?

 2) Were my questions ‘deep’ enough to gain specific information?